Privacy Policy

 Concerns

-If you are dissatisfied with our privacy policy, or how we have handled your information, you can see how to register your concerns or complaint with us in our Complaints Handling Process.
 Upon request, you can also obtain a copy of the Australian Privacy Principles, which describe your rights and how your personal information should be handled.
-Ultimately, if you wish to lodge a formal complaint about the use of, disclosure of, or access to, your personal information, you may do so with the Office of the Australian Information Commissioner.
+Ultimately, if you wish to lodge a formal complaint about the use of, disclosure of, or access to, your personal information, you may contact:

 Updates to the Privacy Policy

-This Privacy Policy maybe amended or varied from time to time.
+This Privacy Policy may be amended or varied from time to time.
 Any changes will be effective upon the posting of the updated policy on our website.
 By continuing to use our website and receive services, you will be deemed to have agreed to such changes.
 If you do not agree with the terms of this Privacy Policy, you must cease usage of our website and inform us immediately prior to receiving any further psychological services.